 Cajun Potato Salad Ingredients

 - Potatoes.
-I am using red potatoes for this recipe, but you can use yellow potatoes, like Yukon gold or other waxy potatoes.
+I am using red potatoes for this recipe, but you can use yellow potatoes, like Yukon gold or other waxy potatoes, or white potatoes.

 - Bell Pepper.
 Use jalapeno for a spicier version.